TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 already defined in the style guide.
 It also explains how to apply the rules in the documentation (e.g. format with reST).

-Since English language is not always specific and there may be several correct spellings for some words, we have added a :ref:`spelling-ref`.
-If somethings is not mentioned here specifically, use correct spelling in English language, or rather American (US) language.
+Since the English language is not always specific and there may be more than one correct spelling for some words, we have added a :ref:`spelling-ref`.
+If something is not mentioned here specifically, use correct spelling in English language or rather American (US) language.
 Refer to the resources, which the style guide suggests, or use `Merriam Webster (https://m-w.com) <https://www.merriam-webster.com/>`__ as last resort.
 If in doubt, ask in Slack channel #typo3-documentation (see